Galbi, Korean BBQ Short Ribs, takes grilled short ribs to a whole new level with a unique cut and a sweet and salty marinade.

 A Special Cut of Beef for Galbi

-Traditional Galbi are called Wang Galbi, or King Ribs, this version, the ribs are cut into 2-3 inch segments and the meat is butterflied away from the bone to create a thin layer of meat that is connected to the bone on one side.
+Traditional Galbi are called Wang Galbi, or King Ribs, in this traditoinal version, the short ribs are cut across the bones into 2-3 inch segments and the meat is butterflied away from the bone to create a thin layer of meat that is connected to the bone on one side.

-The important thing about either of these cuts is that they can be grilled quickly, rather than having to be cooked low and slow like an entire rack of ribs.
+The important thing about either of these cuts is that this chuck meat can be grilled quickly, rather than having to be cooked low and slow like you would for English-style short ribs.

-Take a look at the video below to see how we do it.
+Take a look at our video to see how we do it.

-Making these small cuts will allow the marinade to really penetrate through the meat.
+Making these small cuts will allow the marinade to really penetrate through the meat, making these ribs super tender!

 Using Asian Pear

-There is one ingredient in the marinade that you might find strange: a pear!
+There is one ingredient in this galbi marinade that you might find strange.

 Pears are used in many Korean meat dishes (like Bulgogi).
 Grated pear adds a natural sweetness to the marinade and acts as a meat tenderizer.